ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 ### Instruction Fine-tuning

-The task format of the instruction fine-tuning phase is basically the same as that of [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
+1. The task format of the instruction fine-tuning phase is basically the same as that of [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 The training scheme also used LoRA for efficient fine-tuning and further increased the number of trainable parameters.
+2. We follow the original prompt by [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) that without "input".
+For the data that contains "input" values, we simply concatenate them in the for of`f"{instruction}+\n+{input}"`.

 ### Training Data and Experimental Setups